-Given the negotiations concerning the above initiatives, the various capital raising strategies and the continued cooperation of both related party and third-party creditors and debt holders the Directors believe that the Company can continue as a going concern in the event that it is successful in achieving the above objectives.
+With reference to the above initiatives, the various capital raising strategies and the continued cooperation of both related party and thirdparty creditors and debt holders the Directors believe that the Company can continue as a going concern in the event that it is successful in achieving the above objectives.

-It is also noted that subject to any regulatory approvals for the conversion of debt to equity, the advancement of projects in India and North America together with the continued creation of complementary intellectual property that the Company would return to a net asset position.
+It is also noted that subject to any regulatory approvals for the conversion of debt to equity, the advancement of projects in Sri Lanka, North America and other jurisdictions together with the continued creation of complementary intellectual property that the Company will return to a net asset position.